ehwgal/SSE-modified/README.md

 ```

+The .sh scripts will automatically activate the environment and install the required dependencies that can be found in ```requirements.txt```.
 If you change the name of the environment, please be sure to change the name of the environment in the .sh files as well.

+After this, we need to obtain the data for training and testing.
+The files used for data are too large to upload to GitHub, so please download them here:
+The ```urbansound16k.tar.gz``` is a pre-processed version of part of the UrbanSound8K data set (CITE).
+The ```librispeech_selection.tar.gz``` is a pre-processed version of the train-clean-100 subset of LibriSpeech (CITE).
+The folder additionally contains a ```BASELINE.pth``` file which can be used for trying out the test script, in case you do not want to train a model from scratch.

+As the climbing gym noise data used in our project is not public, this code will simply show how to run the model with only the UrbanSound8K and LibriSpeech data.
+Please download both of the ```tar.gz``` files and place them in the main ```SSE-modified``` folder.
+**DO NOT UNTAR THESE FILES.
+In the .sh scripts, these data files are untarred to a local temporary directory.**
+**After the job is done running, the temporary directory is deleted for more memory-efficient processing of data.**
+**For more information on this, see: ...**

 ### Instructions for training
+After following the previous steps, we can start training the model.
+The configuration settings for this model can be found in config.yaml

 ### Instructions for testing